St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Fordham Performance Insights

-- The Rams' +41 scoring differential (outscoring opponents by 4.1 points per game) is a result of putting up 72.6 points per game (241st in college basketball) while giving up 68.5 per contest (123rd in college basketball).
+- The Rams' +41 scoring differential (outscoring opponents by 4.1 points per game) is a result of putting up 72.6 points per game (241st in college basketball) while allowing 68.5 per contest (123rd in college basketball).

-- Fordham pulls down 38.5 rebounds per game (99th in college basketball) while allowing 36.5 per contest to opponents.
-It outrebounds opponents by 2.0 boards per game.

-- Fordham makes 1.9 more threes per contest than the opposition, 7.3 (203rd in college basketball) compared to its opponents' 5.4.

-- Fordham wins the turnover battle by 2.0 per game, committing 13.7 (313th in college basketball) while its opponents average 15.7.
+- Fordham wins the rebound battle by 2.0 boards on average.
+It collects 38.5 rebounds per game, 99th in college basketball, while its opponents pull down 36.5.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.